-It is officially cold and flu season — which means everyone around you is probably sick.
+It is officially cold and flu season (and we’re seeing with Omicron another wave of coronavirus cases) — which means everyone around you is at risk of getting sick.
 Ugh.
 While you might be able to avoid coughing and sneezing at work by avoiding those who are infected, what happens when you’re the only healthy one in a house filled with sickos?

 Fortunately you don’t have to move out.
 There are some tips and remedies that you and your housemates/family/friends can do that will help save you from catching the phlegm-infested fate that’s overcome them.

-No one likes needles but sometimes it’s your best defense when it comes to the nasty flu bug.
+No one likes needles but sometimes it’s your best defense when it comes to avoiding getting ill (or bringing sickness into your house in the first place).

 “If your household members are sick because of the flu then chances are higher of you getting affected with the virus as well,” Dr. Ashish Sharma, an Internal Medicine Physician at Yuma Regional Medical Center.
 “The most important aspect of prevention is to get a flu vaccine every year.”